meltyourface/blank/posts/The-Trident-of-Witchcraft/Crafting-Trident-Tarot-Spreads-for-Divination/index.md

 - Card 6: Distillation - Purification of the spiritual essence.
 - Card 7: Coagulation - The culmination and synthesis of the process.

-Interpretation: Analyze the cards in each position to understand the flow of spiritual transformation.
+**Interpretation**: Analyze the cards in each position to understand the flow of spiritual transformation.
 Pay particular attention to the spaces in which the cards interact and influence each other, as these signify crucial points in the seeker's spiritual journey.
 Utilize the Trident's enchantments and sigils in interpreting the cards according to the tradition's principles, applying their meanings to the context of spiritual alchemy.

 In summary, by designing custom Tarot spreads that incorporate the principles and symbolism of the Trident of Witchcraft, practitioners can attain deeper insights into their questions and concerns, taking advantage of the powerful energies of sigils and enchantments.
 By understanding and interpreting these spreads' messages, seekers can tap into the ancient wisdom and guidance of this profound esoteric tradition.